Gunmen on the loose after shooting into crowd, killing 3 in New Orleans

 Two gunmen were on the loose in New Orleans Sunday after firing "indiscriminately" into a crowd outside a daiquiri shop and killing three people, according to police.
 Seven more were injured.

+"We believe they actually stood over one of the individuals and fired multiple rounds and then after that fled," he said.

 "This has to be personal," he added.
 "Firing indiscriminately into a crowd?
 Shooting 10 people?
 Killing three?
-That's personal, it doesn't get more personal and we take it personal."
+That's personal, it doesn't get more personal and we take it personal, whoever did this, you should know that the law enforcement takes it personal and we’re coming for you."

 Two men and a woman were pronounced dead at the scene.